bcss/RentACar-Contract/USER_GUIDE.md

 ## Introduction

 ### Welcome
-Welcome to the MARMAR Rental Car Contract Management System.
+Welcome to the RCCMS Rental Car Contract Management System.
 This guide will help you navigate daily operations, create contracts, manage customers and vehicles, and process payments efficiently.

 ### User Roles